Lindapig/Practicum2/README.md

 3. Delete a file or folder in the remote file system: `./rfs RM <remote-file-path>`.
 This will delete the file and its other versions.
 (Question 3)

 4. Gets all versioning information about a file, i.e., the name of the file and all timestamps when the versions were last written to. e.g., `./rfs LS <remote-file-path>`.
+(Question 6)
 (`./rfs LS <remote-file-path> <local-file-path>` can output the result to a file.)

 5. tests.sh: shell script designed for testing a set of functionalities in a client-server model.
 After 'make', input on terminal: 'chmod +x tests.sh', './tests.sh'.

+6. When you stop a process with CTRL-C, it'll exit by default leaving ports open and potentially data unset.
+So, it is best to "catch" or "trap" the SIGINT signal and add your own behavior so you can do a "safe" exit:

+'./rfs EXIT'